tpoisot/ms_proba_networks/ms/maintext.md

 As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks and will give the exact value of the non-probabilistic measure.
-This property is desirable as it allows our framework to be used on any network, whether they are represented in a probabilistic or binary way.
+This property is particularly desirable as it allows our framework to be used on any network, whether they are represented in a probabilistic or binary way.

 ## Direct properties